 - You may be relaxed and energized.
 Sometimes you may feel lightheaded if you have an empty stomach or from laying in a face-down position during the treatment.
 Please have a light meal before treatment and take your time getting up and move gently after treatment.

-- Rigorous exercise, sexual activities, eating a full meal, and consuming alcohol should be avoided immediately after a treatment for at least 6 hours.
+- Rigorous exercise, sexual activities, eating a full meal, and consuming alcohol should be avoided immediately after treatment for at least 6 hours.

-- Frequency of treatment will depend upon your individual needs.
+- The frequency of treatment will depend upon your individual needs.
 I recommend attending treatment at least once a week for three to six consecutive weeks.

 - For health maintenance or preventative care, I recommend treatment once or twice a month.

 Contraindications to Acupuncture: